I just came back from another long hike on Spout Path.

 To properly enjoy a hike like this, you have to be in excellent shape, and while I’m certainly getting there, I’m not quite there just yet.
 At the end of hikes like these I’m often exhausted, walking like a zombie for the last few kilometres, especially when I’m lugging around my heavy camera equipment.
 Still, I immensely enjoy all the wildlife and the spectacular scenery along the way, so I’ve decided I’ll just have to push on, and that will get me in shape.

-Today I started out on Shoal Bay Road at 9AM and arrived the Spout trailhead after 90 minutes.
-Gone were the slippery ice and snow, but the water on the trail was still there in quantity and there was no way to get past it without getting my feet wet.
+Today I started out on Shoal Bay Road at 9 AM and arrived the Spout trailhead after 90 minutes.
+Gone were the snow and ice, but the water on the trail was still there in quantity and there was no way of getting past it without getting my feet wet:

-Here’s a picture of the otter but since I came prepared for scenery I didn’t have a zoom lens with me, meaning the otter is just a tiny speck in the water.
+On Spout Path, the Queens River bridge was my first stop and I immediately spotted an otter in the water!
+Since I came prepared for scenic photography instead of wildlife photography I didn’t have a long lens with me, meaning the otter in this picture is just a tiny speck in the water.
 It was a pure joy watching it though:

-Next stop was the Spout itself, the cone of snow and ice from last month was gone, allowing me to get much closer to study the ‘mechanics’ of the blowhole.
+Next stop was the Spout itself, the cone of snow and ice from last month was gone, allowing me to get much closer to study the ‘mechanics’ of this blowhole.
 A small stream of water flows into the blowhole and every ten seconds or so a furious roar can be heard from below, just before the Spout violently expels a fine spray of freshwater droplets:

 The last time I was at the Spout it wasn’t nearly as active, I remember the eruptions being much less prolific with perhaps only one proper blast every few minutes.